-What is Pamelor (nortriptyline)?
+What is Pamelor?

-Nortriptyline is used to treat symptoms of depression.
+Pamelor is a tricyclic antidepressant that is used to treat symptoms of depression.

-Nortriptyline may also be used for purposes not listed in this medication guide.
+Pamelor may also be used for purposes not listed in this medication guide.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-You should not use nortriptyline if you are allergic to it, or if:
+You should not use Pamelor if:

-you have recently had a heart attack;
+you recently had a heart attack.

 bipolar disorder (manic-depression);